ozra/onyx-lang/README.md

 ## Status ##

-* Onyx is in "design stage"/alpha while settling it.
-Input (RFC's) on the syntax and language in general is **highly welcomed**!
+* Onyx is in "design stage"/"RFC stage"/alpha while settling it.
+Input (RFC's) on the syntax and language in general are **highly welcomed**!
 * Currently the basic first syntax ideas are implemented, it only has a few days of coding on it yet you see.
 Several keywords to do the same thing are available many times, until agreement on what to keep and what to ditch comes up.
 * Some syntax doesn't have semantics yet, until it gets carved deeper in the onyx.
 For example declaring func's `pure`, `method`, `lenient`.
-And mutation/ immutable modifiers on parameters and variables.
+And mutation/immutable modifiers on parameters and variables.
 * Macros and templates syntax has not been worked on at all yet.
 Semantics are in place, thanks to Crystal.
 * The "core semantics language" Crystal is in alpha, close to beta.
 * **It will need a few more weeks of coding before it's ready for public consumption, I think.**

 ## Roadmap ##